"You will need to appoint some competent leaders who respect God and are trustworthy and honest."

 Don't know what district you live in?
 No problem.
 Click the button to the right and enter your zip code.

-View the Statewide Edition by clicking the button to the right.
+View the Statewide Edition of our Voter Guide by clicking the button to the right.
 This version allows you to view candidates in all Minnesota districts.

-View the Metro Edition by clicking the button to the right.
+View the Metro Edition of our Voter Guide by clicking the button to the right.
 This version allows you to view candidates in metro districts.

-View the Greater Minnesota Edition by clicking the button to the right.
+View the Greater Minnesota Edition of our Voter Guide by clicking the button to the right.
 This version allows you to view candidates in greater (outstate) Minnesota.

-View a Personalized Edition by clicking the button to the right.
-This version allows you to view candidates who will be on your ballot.
+View an online Personalized Edition of our Voter Guide by clicking the button to the right.
+This version allows you to view candidates in your district!

 There are AT LEAST